orhanemree/tea/README.md

 # 🍵 Tea
-Micro HTTP library for Python.
+Micro HTTP library with WebSocket support for Python.

 Tea has [Express.js](https://github.com/expressjs/express)-like syntax (which is web framework for JavaScript) with it's callback function syntax, Request, Response and URL objects.
 Got a lot of reference from popular web frameweorks like [Flask](https://github.com/pallets/flask), [FastAPI](https://github.com/tiangolo/fastapi) and Express.js.
 Tea is like lightweight mix of their best features.
+Of course pretty good with WebSocket support.

 Finally, the `418 I am a teapot` code comes true.
 Enjoy!